yhakbar/ya/README.md

 ## Config

-Read the following for more information on the config file: [docs/config.md](docs/config.md).
+Read the following for information on the config file: [docs/config.md](docs/config.md).

 ## CLI

-Read the following for more information on the CLI: [docs/cli.md](docs/cli.md).
+Read the following for information on the CLI: [docs/cli.md](docs/cli.md).